geometros/llm-cli/README.md

 #### To Do:

-* Get a response back from Claude, with streaming
-* Add user input
+* Make an interactive mode
+* Make interactive mode send context of previous messages
 * Add a system prompt
-* Make an interactive mode
 * Flags to view, change system prompt
 * Help page